 While Class C layouts and floor plans aren’t reinventing the RV wheel here, your overall floor plan should be a huge consideration for you.
 A properly chosen floor plan will be what makes your family of five comfortable, no matter how long your rig is!

-You’ll be looking for a rig with five sleeping solutions in the floorplan, but there are other factors to keep an eye out for.
+You’ll be looking for a rig with five sleeping solutions on the floor plan, but there are other factors to keep an eye out for.
 Storage solutions, additional beds, seating arrangements, and kitchen layout.
 Think about what your priorities are, and you’ll no doubt find something that works for you!
-It’s also worth mentioning that if you fall in love with a floorplan that doesn’t quite have 5 sleeping areas you can always add one via an air mattress or a murphy bed.
+It’s also worth mentioning that if you fall in love with a floorplan that doesn’t quite have 5 sleeping areas you can always add one via an air mattress or a Murphy bed.

 If you’re planning on hitting the road with few plans, I always think it’s smart to err on the side of caution when it comes to the length of your rig.
 The last thing you need is to pull into a campground that can’t accommodate the length of your Class C!
 However, most locations can handle 20-30 foot rigs.